The 2005 Deponte Vulpe powered by the 150 CI Straight 4 engine titled ‘‘8C’’ producing 162 HP.

 |Estimated Current Value||$1.95 million|

 More details on all three cars here: More details found here: Scagliati Motori SpA - Serenity and Dominance.
-Scagliati Il Dominante - Re-Writing The Rules
+Presenting The All-New Scagliati Zoccarato Scoperta.
+Continuing A Proud Name

 I have to admit that Scagliati definitely has more Italian flair than Zavir.
 And that style is just magnificent.
 I bow to you.